We offer comprehensive consulting services to support your lifestyle in Johor Bahru, Malaysia.

 ⑥ Highly Skilled Expatriate Talent Migration (RP-T)

-For more information and application for the RP-T Pass, please refer to the official TalentCorp website.
+For more information and to apply for the RP-T Pass, please refer to the official TalentCorp website.

 Contact Us